-Individual Directors evaluate the Board as a whole.
+Individual Directors evaluate the Board as a whole

-The CG Committee also conducts an annual evaluation of the effectiveness of the Board and its Committees through surveys completed by each director.
+The Governance Committee also conducts an annual evaluation of the effectiveness of the Board and its Committees through surveys completed by each director.
 This evaluation is conducted through assessment forms annually approved by the Board and provided to directors, which cover the operation of the Board and its Committees, the adequacy and timeliness of information provided to directors, Board and Committee structure, agenda planning for Board and Committee meetings, contributions of Board and Committee members, strategic direction and process, and takes into account the duties and responsibilities enumerated in the Board and Committee Mandates.
-The results of the forms are compiled by the Chair, Governance Matters of the CG Committee and discussed with the Board, who considers whether any changes to the Board processes, composition or committee structure are appropriate.
+The results of the forms are compiled by the Chairman of the Governance Committee and discussed with the Board, who considers whether any changes to the Board processes, composition or committee structure are appropriate.
 Additionally, Management is advised of any suggestions made by directors for enhancement of processes to support the work of the Board.

-Annual Assessment of the Audit Committee
+Annual Assessment of the Audit Committee and other Committees

-Individual Members of the Audit Committee evaluate the Audit Committee as a Whole.
+Individual Members of the Corporations evaluate each Commitee as a whole

-The CG Committee also conducts an annual evaluation of the effectiveness of the Audit Committee.
-This evaluation is conducted through assessment forms which are annually approved by the Board and provided to and completed by members of the Audit Committee.
-The assessment forms cover the purpose of the Audit Committee, its operation, composition, and process, and takes into account the duties and responsibilities enumerated in the Audit Committee Mandate.
-The results of the forms are compiled by the Chair, Governance Matters of the CG Committee, and discussed with the Audit Committee and the Board.
+The Governance Committee also conducts an annual evaluation of the effectiveness of the Audit Committee and all other Committees.
+This evaluation is conducted through assessment forms which are annually approved by the Board and provided to and completed by members of each Committee.
+The assessment forms cover the purpose of the each Committee, its operation, composition, and process, and takes into account the duties and responsibilities enumerated in each Committee Mandate.
+The results of the forms are compiled by the Chairman of the Governance Committee, and discussed with the Audit Committee and the Board.